18F/18f.gsa.gov/_join/eng-interviews.md

 Your interviewer will ask you technical questions about your code sample, for example:

-- "how does this part work?"
+- "How does this part work?"
-- "why did you choose library x here?"
+- "Why did you choose library x here?"
-- "can you think of other ways you might implement this bit?"
+- "Can you think of other ways you might implement this bit?"

 #### Technical Interview

 *(1 hour)*

 Your interviewer will ask you questions about your technical experience and your previous work, questions about coding tools and practices you've used, and architectural questions about code or system design.
-For example, you might get aked questions like one of these:
+For example, you might get asked questions like one of these:

 * "Imagine you're designing a dashboard to show the spread of a virus outbreak.
 Talk me through the high-level design.
 What technical issues do you anticipate?"
 * "Tell me about a time you needed to learn a new piece of technology to solve a problem.
 What was the problem?
 How did you learn the new thing?
 Was it a good solution?"